 Documentation of the cause of excessive absences will be requested from the student.
-If a student is experiencing medical issues or family health issues, they should contact Disability Services.
+If a student is experiencing medical issues or family health issues, they should contact the Accommodations Resource Center.
 Unexcused absences are never acceptable and could result in a significantly lower grade or failure for the course.